A topic from the subject of Chromatography in Chemistry.

 • Procedure:

-2. Apply the leaf extract as a small spot on the pencil line.
+2. Apply the leaf extract as a small, concentrated spot on the pencil line.
+Allow the spot to dry completely before adding more to ensure a compact spot.

-5. Cover the beaker with foil or plastic wrap to prevent evaporation.
+5. Cover the beaker with a lid or parafilm to create a saturated atmosphere and prevent solvent evaporation.

 Key Procedures

-• Sample Application: Carefully apply the sample as a small spot or streak onto the origin line of the TLC plate.
+• Sample Application: Carefully apply the sample as a small, concentrated spot or streak onto the origin line of the TLC plate.
+Multiple applications of small amounts are preferable to one large application.
+Allow the spot to dry completely between applications.

-• Separation: The different components of the sample will travel at different rates through the stationary and mobile phases, resulting in visible bands or spots on the plate.
+• Separation: The different components of the sample will travel at different rates through the stationary and mobile phases due to differences in their polarity and interaction with the stationary phase, resulting in visible bands or spots on the plate.

 Significance